LouisPwr/CarpeDeam/README.md

       source ~/.bashrc

+#### Dependencies

+When compiling from source, CarpeDeam requires `zlib` and `bzip`.

+### Hardware requirements

+CarpeDeam needs roughly 1 byte of memory per residue to work efficiently.
+CarpeDeam will scale its memory consumption based on the available main memory of the machine.
+CarpeDeam needs a CPU with at least the SSE4.1 instruction set to run.

 ## How to assemble
 We recommend merging reads before assembly as merging improves read quality.
 You need to supply a damage matrix (format see FAQ) to actually make it work.